City Hearts: History

 In early 2018, City Hearts presented to a round table meeting at the Houses of Parliament to seek to engage businesses in supporting survivors of modern slavery with an employment opportunity.
 Also in 2018, The Co-operative Group in partnership with City Hearts, pledged to create and fill 300 jobs for survivors of modern slavery.

-As part of the National Referral Mechanism, City Hearts Anti-trafficking operate within a six-week time frame to offer immediate support, medical care, counselling and assistance toward a new future.
-City Hearts is sub contracted by The Salvation Army, who have the contract from the Ministry of Justice, to manage the support given to victims of trafficking, which covers the region of England, Wales and is for both men and women.
-They also work closely with the police, Social Services, the UK Human Trafficking Centre (UKHTC) and other national agencies.
+As part of the National Referral Mechanism, City Hearts Anti-trafficking operated within a six-week time frame to offer immediate support, medical care, counselling and assistance toward a new future.
+City Hearts was sub contracted by The Salvation Army, who have the contract from the Ministry of Justice, to manage the support given to victims of trafficking, which covers the region of England, Wales and is for both men and women.
+They also worked closely with the police, Social Services, the UK Human Trafficking Centre (UKHTC) and other national agencies.
 In August 2011, City Hearts won the Divisional Commander's Award in recognition of outstanding work in connection with 'Operational Pantin'.

-City Hearts 'Restore' Program presents six streams of optional support covering life skills, health and well being, recovery, personal development, social development and spiritual development.
+City Hearts 'Restore' Program presented six streams of optional support covering life skills, health and well-being, recovery, personal development, social development and spiritual development.
 Women also have access to weekly psychotherapy or counselling sessions.
-City Hearts Housing offers women a furnished single bedroom with support workers available over night.
-They provide a weekly program of optional events and an emergency on-call facility.
+City Hearts Housing offered women a furnished single bedroom with support workers available over night.
+They provided a weekly program of optional events and an emergency on-call facility.
 A client story of recovery from longterm eating disorder was featured in the Sheffield Start in February 2019.

 City Hearts Africa was launched in Accra, Ghana in 2012.
 This began with running a homework club and educational academy, aimed at giving vulnerable children a safe place to study and the motivation to stay in education.

 In February 2019, City Hearts launched in the Netherlands providing practical support and language cafes for vulnerable women.